Emulsion: Methods of preparation Notes PDF Books Pharmaceutics

 A mortar with a rough rather than smooth inner surface must be used to ensure proper grinding action

 and reduction of the globule size.
-After the oil and gum have been mixed, the two parts of water are added all at once, and the mixture is triturated immediately, rapidly, and continue until the primary emulsion is creamy white and produces a crackling sound to the movement of the pestle.
+After the oil and gum have been mixed, the two parts of water are added all at once, and the mixture is triturated immediately, rapidly, and continues until the primary emulsion is creamy white and produces a crackling sound to the movement of the pestle.
 Provided the dispersion of the acacia in the oil is adequate, the dry gum method can almost be guaranteed to produce an acceptable emulsion.

 Sometimes, however, the amount of acacia must be adjusted upward to ensure that an emulsion can be produced.
 For example, volatile oils, liquid petrolatum (mineral oil), and linseed oil usually require a 3:2:1 or 2:2:1 ratio for adequate preparation